CatalogueOfLife/general/docs/NAMES.md

  - is a given string a name at all?
  - what is the correct spelling?
- - is a name "available" and can be used for a taxon?
+ - is a name "available" and can it be used for a taxon?
  - what are the reasons for being unavailable?
  - where was the name originally published?
 Ideally with a direct link to the publication
  - what is the homotypic synonymy of a name?